Tazeen86/CSVReader/README.md

 this script takes in command line arguments , please make sure that the correct path is used to store the csv file

-the files need to be in /var/www/CSVReader example run tazeen > php /var/www/CSVReader/user_upload.php --file <filename> --database <databasename> -u user -p pass -h host
+the files need to be in your CSVReader folder example run tazeen > php user_upload.php --create_table --file <filename> --database <databasename> -u user -p pass -h host

+ tazeen > php user_upload.php --create_table directive creates a table named users

 The script take database name , username , password , filename and inserts the data from the file into a PostgreSQL database